Signatures of spin-triplet excitations in optical conductivity of valence bond solids: Optical conductivity in deformed Kagome lattice antiferromagnet Rb Cu SnF

-The ground state of Rb$_2$Cu$_3$SnF$_{12}$ has the 12-site pinwheel valence bond solid (VBS) order with valence {(spin-singlet)} bonds at the strongest $J_1$-links in Fig. \ref{fig:deformed_kagome_lattice}.
-According to a combined study of neutron scattering experiment and dimer series expansion,\cite{2010_Matan} the antiferromagnet is described {by} the Hamiltonian (\ref{eq:H_eff_final_form}) in two dimensions {where the last anisotropic term $(\propto \Gamma^{ab})$ is expected to be small and hence ignored.} {Further, the direction {s} of the DM vector {s are}, to a good approximation, perpendicular to the Kagome plane, {\it i.e.}, ${\bf D}_{ij}=D_{ij} \hat{z}$.} Hence, the {minimal spin}-Hamiltonian for Rb$_2$Cu$_3$SnF$_{12}$ is given by {(\ref{eq:H_eff_without_Gamma})} with the four different coupling constants obtained in a previous study:\cite{2010_Matan}
+The ground state of Rb$_2$Cu$_3$SnF$_{12}$ has the 12-site pinwheel valence bond solid (VBS) with dimers at the strongest $J_1$-links in Fig. \ref{fig:deformed_kagome_lattice}.
+According to a combined study of neutron scattering experiment and dimer series expansion \cite{2010_Matan}, the antiferromagnet is described by the Hamiltonian (\ref{eq:H_eff_final_form}) in two dimensions where the last anisotropic term $(\propto \Gamma^{ab})$ is expected to be small and hence can be ignored.
+Further, the directions of the DM vectors are, to a good approximation, perpendicular to the Kagome plane, {\it i.e.}, ${\bf D}_{ij}=D_{ij} \hat{z}$, which is consistent with our approximations.
+Hence, the minimal spin-Hamiltonian for Rb$_2$Cu$_3$SnF$_{12}$ is given by Eq. (\ref{eq:H_eff_without_Gamma}) with the four different coupling constants obtained in a previous study \cite{2010_Matan}:

 Despite the above anisotropy, the Hamiltonian (\ref{eq:H_eff_without_Gamma}) has all the symmetries mentioned in Sec. \ref{sec:kagome_optical_conductivity}.